yowainwright/developer-ci-benefits/docs/14-optimizations.md

 ### Harmless Changes

-**[Harmless Changes](https://github.com/dollarshaveclub/harmless-changes)** helps skip unneccessary tests if they're not needed.
+**[Harmless Changes](https://github.com/dollarshaveclub/harmless-changes)** helps skip unnecessary tests if they're not needed.
 The initial work for this was done by [Brian Gonzalez](https://github.com/briangonzalez).